vmathm/Imago-English-v2/docs/frontend.md

+### Auto Expand Input Script
+Used to auto-resize textarea inputs in flashcard forms based on their content.

+- File: app/static/js/auto-expand-input.js

+- Targets any <textarea> with the class auto-expand

+- Sets the initial height to one line using rows=1 and min-height: 1.5em

+- Listens for input events and adjusts height based on scrollHeight

+- If empty, the height is reset to the default single-line height (1.5em)

+- Disables manual resize (resize: none) and hides scrollbars

 ## Spaced Repitition Algorithm
 This system blends spaced repetition with gamified rewards.
 While based on SuperMemo(SM-2), it has been customized to support: